parcelvoy/platform/docs/docs/how-to/campaigns/launch.md

 ---

 # Launch a Campaign

+## Blast Campaign
-Once your campaign is designed and ready, you can send it to your targetted list.
+Once your blast campaign is designed and ready, you can send it to your targetted list.
 To send a campaign, hit the `Launch Campaign` button on the top right hand side.

 ![Launch Campaign](/img/campaigns_launch.png "Campaigns Launch")